 Eligibility and Fees

 The EPA Publishers Legal Hotline is intended for use by EPA members which do not currently have access to experienced publishing counsel.
 To help guide these members as they establish their publishing procedures, navigate rights issues, and encounter other questions within the Scope of Service, Flagler Law Group offers to answer questions posed by subscribers via phone or email.
 A subscriber’s questions may use a total of up to five (5) hours of attorney time.
 Flagler Law Group makes its attorneys available to offer these hotline services at a thirty percent (30%) discount off of their regular rates.
 There is no subscription fee, but there is a brief approval process.
 For interested parties, EPA verifies the membership status and introduces the member to the law firm via email.
 Subscribers pay only for the time they use.
-Flagler Law Group 2018 Hotline rates (reflecting the 30% discount for EPA members): $343/hour for a partner’s expertise and $224/hour for an associate’s expertise.
+Flagler Law Group 2022 Hotline rates (reflecting the 30% discount for EPA members): $415/hour for a partner’s expertise, $305 for of counsel’s expertise, and $240/hour for an associate’s expertise.
 Subscribers are billed in tenths of an hour, with a minimum of two tenths for a question.